hyperjumptech/export-github-clones-views/README.md

 Notes:

 1. You can add any number of repositories as the argument of the command.
-2. The repository needs to include both the username/organization and the repository name, e.g., `hyperjumptech/export-github-clones-views`
+2. The repository needs to include both the username/organization and the repository name, e.g., `hyperjumptech/export-github-clones-views`.
+3. Example of `MONGODB_URI`: `mongodb+srv://username:password@mongodb.net/database-name`